awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-budgets-budget-notification.md

 # AWS::Budgets::Budget Notification<a name="aws-properties-budgets-budget-notification"></a>

 A notification that is associated with a budget\.
-A budget can have up to five notifications\.
+A budget can have up to ten notifications\.

 Each notification must have at least one subscriber\.
 A notification can have one SNS subscriber and up to 10 email subscribers, for a total of 11 subscribers\.